 are cost-effective and instrumental to save lives and prevent and reduce losses.
 A continued

-integrated focus on key development areas, such as health, education, agriculture, water, ecosystem management, housing, cultural heritage, public awareness, financial and risk transfer mechanisms, is required.
+integrated focus on key development areas, such as health, education, critical infrastructure, agriculture, water, ecosystem management, housing, cultural heritage, public awareness, financial and risk transfer mechanisms, is required.

+Investing in relevant institutions and processes, as appropriate, to promote coherence

+at all levels and across sustainable development, climate change and disaster risk reduction

+policies, plans and programs;

 National and local levels